Recovery after intensive treatment for myeloma

 Some of these take time to get used to.
 Some things get better by themselves, for example your hair will grow back and you’ll regain weight.
 The most important thing is to give yourself time.
 And it is important to keep talking to your partner, if you have one, about how you both feel.

 Having a transplant from a donor (usually a brother or sister) is not done very often for myeloma.
-But if you are young and fit enough, and have a suitable donor, your doctor may consider you for this treatment or offer this as part of a clinical trial.
+But if you are young and fit enough, and have a suitable donor, your doctor may consider you for this treatment.

 Recovery after a donor transplant takes much longer.
 And the risk of side effects or complications is higher.
 The 2 most common problems after this type of transplant are